issacdowling/selfhostedsmarthomeguide/README.md

 ![AudioInputWorks](https://gitlab.com/issacdowling/selfhostedsmarthomeguide/-/raw/main/images/audioinputworks.png)

-If there's no response, try relaunching rhasspy, by going back to your terminal, and typing
+If there's no response, try relaunching rhasspy.
+This may get your mic detected if it wasn't before, and can be done by running:
 ```
-sudo docker-compose up -d
+sudo docker restart rhasspy
 ```
-This may get your mic detected if it wasn't before.

 ## Some improvements
 ### TTS